longturn/freeciv21/docs/General/install.rst

 Msys2 versions are documented in :doc:`../Contributing/msys2`.
 Alternately you can visit https://github.com/jwrober/freeciv-msys2 for ready made scripts.

-Follow the steps starting in configuring_ above.
+Once your Msys2 environment is ready, start with configuring_ above.

 Instead of installing, use this command to create the Windows Installer package: